RubixML/ML/docs/what-is-machine-learning.md

 Supervised learning is a type of machine learning that incorporates a training signal in the form of *labels* which are often annotated by humans.
 Labels are the desired output of a learner given the sample we are showing it.
 For this reason, you can think of supervised leaning as learning *by example*.
 There are two types of supervised learning to consider in Rubix ML.

 ### Classification
 For classification problems, a learner is trained to differentiate samples among a set of *k* possible discrete classes.
 In this type of problem, the training labels are the classes that each sample belongs to.
-Examples of class labels can include *cat*, *dog*, *human*, or any other discrete label represented as a string.
+Examples of class labels include `cat`, `dog`, `human`, or any other discrete categorical label.
 Classification problems include [image recognition](https://github.com/RubixML/CIFAR-10), [text sentiment analysis](https://github.com/RubixML/Sentiment), and [Iris flower classification](https://github.com/RubixML/Iris).

 ### Regression
 Regression is a learning problem that aims to predict a continuous-valued outcome.
 In this case, the training labels are continuous data types such as integers and floating point numbers.
-Unlike classifiers, the range of predictions that a regressor can make is infinite.
 Regression problems include estimating the [sale price of a home](https://github.com/RubixML/Housing), credit scoring, and determining the steering angle of a self-driving vehicle.

 ## Unsupervised Learning
 A form of learning that does not require training labels is called Unsupervised learning.
-Unsupervised learners focus on digesting patterns within raw samples.
-There are three types of unsupervised learning to consider in Rubix ML.
+Unsupervised learners focus on digesting patterns within the samples.
+There are three types of unsupervised learning we offer in Rubix ML.

 ### Clustering
 Clustering takes a dataset and assigns each of the samples a discrete cluster number based on its similarity to other samples from the training set.
 It can be viewed as a weaker form of classification where the class names are unknown.
 Clustering is used in tissue differentiation from PET scan images, customer database market segmentation, and to discover communities within social networks.